icz-y/introduction-to-GIT-hub-things/README.md

+#Author
+zinzi njau~

-# my favourite things - by zinzi njau
+# my favourite things

 An immersive, dynamic, and responsive edgy-style image gallery built with HTML and CSS.
 The gallery features a sleek dark theme and hover effects that showcase images in an aesthetic, puzzle-like layout. fun for visuals and interactive pieces

 ---

 ## Project Description

-This project is a minimalist grid layout designed to be visually appealing. it gives a breif overview of the interests of the author, as well as some extra information on each of the interests.
+This project is a minimalist grid layout designed to be visually appealing. it gives a breif overview my interests, at this current point in time. it has characters from various movies: like scar, deadpool, and more it has my favourite foods : chicken, noodles, it contains adventure and promise for the future: the great barrier reef, paragliding\
+...and ~diamonds. cause i like those too.  (there's a link to a store if you want to get them for me)

 ---